Xaviju/perforandoElDom-charla-phidays/README.md

 ### :host
 -------------------------------------------
 The newly created html element can be styled too.
-There is a new selector inside the scoped CSS that allow authors to style how the new element will be represented.
+There is a new selector inside the scoped CSS that allow authors to style how the new element will be represented, and not something inside its template.

 #### Why
 By default all new HTML elements created by the authors will be `display: inline` but we can author how the element will be represented in its position.
 This is nos strictly crossing the shadow DOM, but affects the convention of the inside and outside